It from Knot: Emergent gravity

-From point view of entanglement, a knot becomes topological defect of 3+1D entanglement -- a knot is not only anti-phase changing along arbitrary spatial direction but also becomes anti-phase changing along tempo direction.
-Fig.4(d) is an illustration of deformed 1D knot-crystal with an additional knot.
+From point view of geometry, a zero becomes topological defect of the knot -- an extra zero is not only anti-phase changing along arbitrary spatial direction but also becomes anti-phase changing along tempo direction.
+Fig.4(d) is an illustration of 1D deformed knot with an additional knot.
 From the point view of gauge description, a knot traps a "magnetic charge" of the auxiliary gauge field.
 In the path-integral formulation, to enforce such topological constraint, we may add a topological mutual BF term in the action that is just the Einstein-Hilbert action.
 The variation of the action via the metric gives the Einstein's equations.